Titanic II (film): Plot

-In the Arctic waters near the Helheim Glacier in Greenland, a person is surfing on waves created by falling chunks of ice that fall off the glacier and into the ocean caused by the effects of global warming.
-However, a very large chunk of ice falls into the water, creating an especially large wave.
-The surfer tries to escape from the wave, but it is far too fast for him, and in a matter of seconds, it catches up to him and then drowns and kills him.
-United States Coast Guard Captain James Maine, is sent to investigate in Greenland.
+In the Arctic Ocean off the Helheim Glacier in Greenland, a person is surfing on waves created by chunks of ice falling off the glacier, caused by the effects of global warming.
+A huge chunk of ice falls into the water, creating an especially large wave.
+The surfer tries to escape the wave, but it overwhelms him and he drowns.
+United States Coast Guard Captain James Maine is sent to investigate in Greenland.
 While he is there with Dr. Kim Patterson (Brooke Burns), a huge chunk of ice falls into the ocean.

-On 10 April 2012, 100 years after the departure of the RMS Titanic on its maiden voyage, a new, similar-looking luxury cruise liner, the RMS Titanic II, is christened.
+On April 10, 2012, 100 years after the departure of the RMS Titanic on its maiden voyage, a new, similar-looking luxury cruise liner, the RMS Titanic II, is christened.
 She embarks on her maiden voyage using the same route the Titanic took 100 years before, albeit in reverse direction (from New York City to Southampton).
 The ship's captain Will Howard (D.C.
 Douglas) is in command.
 The ship's designer, Hayden Walsh (Shane Van Dyke), and the ship's nurses Amy Maine (Marie Westbrook) and Kelly Wade (Michelle Glavan) are on board.

 During the Atlantic crossing, the crew is alerted of the tsunami by James Maine.
 Maine warns that any ice in the area will be moved with the tsunami.
 In a rush to get back to shore, one of the engines is damaged.
 Immediately following, the wave and a large iceberg ram into the ship, leaving many passengers injured.
 The entire starboard side of the ship and the starboard lifeboat ramps are crushed.
 Hayden and Amy return below decks and find Kelly badly injured.
 The three escape and move towards the upper decks.

 Meanwhile, back up north, a much larger tsunami is created by yet another glacier.
 During the evacuation, immense pressure is placed on the ship's turbines, causing it to eventually explode, killing many passengers and crew, including the ship captain Will Howard.
 The explosion also causes an immense fire on the Titanic II, which is sinking by its bow (similar to the first Titanic) while also listing at a shallow angle to its starboard side.